Call us: (Australia)+61 7 3031 7777

 Australia

-In 2022, Curragh mine complex completed the construction of a new in-pit landfill cell.
+In 2022, the Curragh complex completed the construction of a new in-pit landfill cell.
 This additional cell provides continued on-site general waste disposal capability.
 Having an on-site landfill reduces costs associated with disposal and reduces strain on the Blackwater township’s above-ground landfill.

 Tailings